 Post Bed Bug Treatment

-We know that bed bugs are really good at hiding, so if you've had your home treated for bed bugs, it is possible that you may see them after treatment.
-It is also possible that if some of the eggs survived the treatment, you will see more bed bugs.
+We know that bed bugs are good at hiding, so if you've had your home treated for bed bugs, you may see them after treatment.
+If some eggs survived the treatment, you might also see more bed bugs.

-Another reason why you may see bed bugs after treatment can be caused by reintroduction of infested items.
-A reputable pest management company will include a follow up visit 30 days after treatment to make sure bed bugs are gone and re-treat if necessary.
+The reintroduction of infested items can cause another reason you may see bed bugs after treatment.
+A reputable pest management company will include a follow-up visit 30 days after treatment to remove bed bugs and re-treat if necessary.

 After your home has been treated for bed bugs: Here are some tips to help prevent a re-infestation:

-To help ensure you don't have bed bugs, place abed bug trapunder the legs of your bed.
-You can also use bed bug traps when you travel to make sure you don't bring any bed bugs home with you.Placeencasement'son your box spring and mattress which will prevent any surviving bed bugs to escape the encasement.Vacuum daily in the first few weeks after treatment.
-Immediately dispose of the vacuum bag after cleaning.
-Even if you do not see signs of bed bugs, the eggs could still be around.
+- To help ensure you don't have bed bugs, place a bed bug trap under the legs of your bed.
+You can also use bed bug traps when you travel to ensure you don't bring any bed bugs home.

 Protect yourself from bringing bed bugs home with you when you travel: